bjoyce3/uabrc.github.io/docs/data_management/storage.md

 #### Network Scratch

-All users have access to a large, temporary, work-in-progress directory for storing data, called a scratch directory in `/data/scratch/$USER` or `$USER_SCRATCH`.
+All researchers have access to a large, temporary, work-in-progress directory for storing data, called a scratch directory in `/data/scratch/$USER` or `$USER_SCRATCH`.
 Use this directory to store very large datasets for a short period of time and to run your jobs.
-The maximum amount of data a single user can store in network scratch is 100 TB at once.
+The maximum amount of data a single researcher can store in network scratch is 100 TB at once.

 Network scratch is available on the login node and each compute node.
 This storage is a GPFS high performance file system providing roughly 1 PB of network scratch storage.
 If using scratch, this should be your jobs' primary working directory, unless the job would benefit from local scratch (see below).

 !!! warning

 <!-- markdownlint-disable-next-line -->
-    Research Computing expects each user to keep their scratch areas clean. **The cluster scratch areas are not to be used for archiving data.** In order to keep scratch clear and usable for everyone, files older than 28 days will be automatically deleted.
+    Research Computing expects each researcher to keep their scratch areas clean. **The cluster scratch areas are not to be used for archiving data.** In order to keep scratch clear and usable for everyone, files older than 28 days will be automatically deleted.

 #### Local Scratch